Whitley Awards (UK): Continuation funding

 WFN provides further funding to the most successful Whitley Award winners to take their projects to the next level and bring about lasting change for endangered species and their habitats.
 Applications are only open to previous Whitley Award winners who can apply for grants competitively each year.
 55% of all previous Whitley Award winners have gone on to win Continuation Funding.
 Proposals are assessed by a panel of expert reviewers from a range of conservation and science organisations who identify the most compelling projects.
 Such funding is given to some of the most influential conservationists in their field, contributing measurable impact whether at the grassroots or now at national level.

 Whitley Gold Award

-Each year a previous Whitley Award winner is selected to receive the Whitley Gold Award in recognition of their outstanding contribution to conservation.
+Each year, beginning in 2012, a previous Whitley Award winner has been selected to receive the Whitley Gold Award in recognition of their outstanding contribution to conservation.
 The Gold Award winners are international advocates for biodiversity with the passion and ambition to spread conservation messages to a wider audience.
 The Award is worth £60,000 in project funding for up to two years.
 Gold winners also join the Whitley Awards Judging Panel and act as a mentor to new winners during the Awards week.